Table of Contents

 pose a security risk for some use cases.
 See BUGS below.

-list of either octal numeric permission bits or symbolic representations
+or colon-separated list of either octal numeric permission bits or symbolic

-of permission bit operations.
-The symbolic representation is based on that
+representations of permission bit operations.
+The symbolic representation

 - Fuse options.